Jamesalehandro/geegpayfrontendchallenge/README.md

 ## package manager

-we are using pnpm package manager to avoid conflicts with the lock file
+I am using pnpm package manager to avoid conflicts with the lock file

 ### Dependencies